AnonGuy/python-challenges/README.md

 ============

 Are you an experienced Python developer?
 We're always looking for new challenges and fixes to the existing test suite!
-Feel free to submit a pull request that follows our naming conventions,
+Feel free to submit a pull request that follows our naming conventions, or join us on Discord to discuss any changes you're not sure about.